rayan-mazouz/improved_epitech_dump/README.md

 $ chmod +x improved_epitech_dump.sh
 $ ./improved_epitech_dump.sh
 ```
-if you want to use the regular XanMod kernel :
+if you want to use the XanMod kernel :

 ```sh
 $ cd /tmp